nemiah/phpFinTS/README.md

 ## Special usage

-My goal for this library was to be able to execute automatic direct debits with mTAN.<br>
+My goal for this library was to be able to execute automatic direct debits with m(obile)TAN.
-You can do so too by using the [sms2url](https://play.google.com/store/apps/details?id=it.furtmeier.sms2url) app I created for this purpose.

 ## Contribute